Florida Residential Lease Agreement Form

 icon/edit-doc_24pxFill forms in a few steps

-icon/download-doc_24pxPrint, and download you PDF
+icon/download-doc_24pxPrint, and download your PDF

-A Florida residential lease agreement form is a legal document between a landlord and tenant(s) that establishes the conditions for the renting of a real estate property.
+A Florida residential lease agreement form is a legal document between a landlord and tenant(s) that establishes the conditions for renting a real estate property.
 The terms of lease agreements must be negotiated and discussed between the concerned parties before either sign it.
 Once the involved parties sign the agreement, it becomes legally binding.

 The standard lease form in Florida is applicable for renting an apartment, mobile home, condo, or co-operative for a maximum term of one year.